Nestled in a picturesque valley is the town of Beaverlodge.

 Just West of Beaverlodge, the South Peace Centennial Museum is a must see!
 It is the largest — and only working — steam powered farm equipment museum in Alberta.
 Pioneer Days on the third Sunday in July is very special: it features all the working steam-powered equipment, antique cars and trucks, and musical entertainment in keeping with the agricultural theme.

 Tourists may also visit the Pacific Regeneration Technologies tree nursery, the only PRT facility in Alberta.
 The greenhouses cover seven acres and produce eleven million seedlings of pine and spruce.
 The Agriculture Canada Research Farm (started in 1916 by farmer William Albright) is now the Canadian Centre for the management and production of bees and honey (apiculture).
 It is also the most northerly agricultural research station in North America and is open to the public for tours.
 Appointments only phone 780-354-2212.
-Saskatoon Mountain Natural Area, north at Huallen, accessed off Highway 43, offers one of the most spectacular views of the south and the west portions of the County.
+Saskatoon Mountain Natural Area, north at Huallen, accessed off Highway 43, offers one of the most spectacular views of the south and the Western portions of the County.
 Visitors can explore over 2200 acres for bird watching, hiking, picnicking, and cross country skiing.
 To view the Elmworth gas basin area, turn right onto Secondary Highway 722, south from Beaverlodge and then Highway 667 to take in some spectacular views of the Rocky Mountains.
-At Red Willow River crossing be sure to visit the lovely Red Willow Market Gardens with its excellent produce, local crafts sales and tea room.
+At Red Willow River crossing be sure to visit the lovely Red Willow Market Gardens with its excellent produce, local crafts sales, and tea room.
 Nearby Red Willow Park is a day-use picnic site with washrooms and kitchen shelter.